Oizon/Oizon.github.io/_posts/2023-08-22-naming-conventions.md

 ### 2. Custom Fields

 ##### Rules for Naming
-All field API names MUST be written in English, even when the label is in another language.
+1. All field API names MUST be written in English, even when the label is in another language.
-All field API names MUST be written in PascalCase.
+2. All field API names MUST be written in PascalCase.
-Fields SHOULD NOT contain an underscore in the fields name, except where explicitely defined otherwise in these conventions.
+3. Fields SHOULD NOT contain an underscore in the fields name, except where explicitly defined otherwise in these conventions.
-Fields generally MUST (but you probably won't) contain a description.
+4. Fields generally MUST (but you probably won't) contain a description.
-In all cases where the entire purpose of the field is not evident by reading the name, the field MUST contain a description.
+5. In all cases where the entire purpose of the field is not evident by reading the name, the field MUST contain a description.
-If the purpose of the field is ambiguous, the field MUST contain a help text.
+6. If the purpose of the field is ambiguous, the field MUST contain a help text.
 In cases where the purpose is clear, the help text COULD also be defined for clarity's sake.

 Field API names should respect the following prefixes and suffixes.